Masha and the Bear: Lady Bear

-The Lady Bear is a female grizzly bear.
+The Lady Bear is a female brown bear.
 The Bear has a crush on her and sometimes goes out of his way to impress her.
 The first time she rebuffed him in favor of the Black Bear, only to later realize how self-absorbed the Rival Bear is.
 Another time, she turned her nose up at the Bear's classical guitar playing as she preferred more modern music.
 Even so, the She-Bear usually opens up to the Bear, such as the time she agreed to have a dinner with him, and she is sometimes kind to Masha, such as giving her a fashion magazine, helping to train her for her tennis match against the Black Bear, and helping her learn to ice-skate.

 Dasha

 Dasha is Masha's cousin from Moscow, who looks exactly like Masha, but is more "ladylike", has platinum-blonde hair and blue eyes (Masha's are green), wears boxy, blue-rimmed glasses and a red-orange dress.
 She is afraid of the Bear and calls him "Shaggy", "Monster" and "Beast".
 She is voiced by Alina Kukushkina.